madeso/ride/README.md

 * Quick open file from solution/project
 * Remember session data
 * Find in files, find in solution, incremental search, other searches
+* Project file so we can open project with File->Open
 * Implement all missing event handlers.
 * Close project
 * Reformat code